Blog Post

 How Field Effect can help

-Field Effect offers multiple vulnerability assessment and threat surface monitoring techniques as a part of Covalence MDR.
-In addition to threat monitoring and active response, Covalence routinely identifies vulnerabilities by:
+Field Effect offers multiple vulnerability assessment and threat surface monitoring techniques as a part of Field Effect MDR.
+In addition to threat monitoring and active response, Field Effect MDR routinely identifies vulnerabilities by:

-Field Effect additionally offers a wide range of highly customizable services that can be used alongside Covalence or as stand-alone assessments, including:
+Field Effect additionally offers a wide range of highly customizable services that can be used alongside the MDR solution or as stand-alone assessments, including:

-• Security assessment, as part of the vCISO service, to help guide organizational policy and best practices throughout your cybersecurity journey.
+- Cybersecurity assessments that help identify gaps and guide organizational policy and best practices throughout your cybersecurity journey.

 Not sure which service is right for your organization?
 Get in contact with our team for a no-obligation consultation.